-2. Position remote control into neutral.
+- b High-pressure fuel hose - Position remote control into neutral.

-3. Install the throttle cable to the throttle arm with the retainer clip.
+- 3. Install the throttle cable to the throttle arm with the retainer clip. - 4.
+Adjust the cable barrel so that the installed throttle cable will hold the throttle arm against the idle stop. - 5.
+Fit the throttle cable through the front grommet.

-- 4. Adjust the cable barrel so that the installed throttle cable will hold the throttle arm against the idle stop. - 5.
-Fit the throttle cable through the front grommet. - 6.
-Place cable barrel into barrel retainer.
+6. Place cable barrel into barrel retainer.